eggry/misalignment/README.md

 Simply run the command `./run.sh E1`.

 __[Results]__
 Results are saved in the `results/E1` folder.
 The evaluated ASR, ACC, and ACC (LitGPT) are also output to the console.
-These results generally align with the Llama row of TABLE VI.
+These results generally align with the Llama row of Table IV.
 This indicates that Llama has good safety alignment and performance.

 ### Experiment (E2)
 __[3 human-minutes, 15 GPU-minutes]__